chadwithuhc/jeopardy-game/readme.md

 - We don't allow buzzing in at the moment
 - When you open a question you can click a button for the user who answered correctly
   - If a user doesn't know the answer, you can give it to another user for points
+  - If someone gave the wrong answer, you can deduct the price from his points
   - If nobody knows the answer, use the close button to remove the question and award no points
 - The game ends whenever you're done or out of questions